netmodules/NetModules/README.md

-# NetModules: A Scalable, Abstract Event-Driven Modular Framework
+# NetModules: A Scalable, Abstract, Event-Driven Modular Architecture

-NetModules is an open-source architecture designed for constructing scalable, abstract, event-driven modular systems.
+NetModules is an abstract open-source architecture designed for constructing scalable, event-driven modular systems.
 Initially conceived as a basic demonstration of the Managed Extensibility Framework (MEF), it has since evolved beyond MEF to provide a robust and flexible architecture for developing cross-platform, plugin-based applications.

 ## Why NetModules?